stlartworks/stlartworks.github.io/programs.md

     age: 'Ages 14 to 18 (Must be 14 years old by January 1, 2017)'
     location: Must live in the greater St. Louis area
     interests: Must have an interest in art
-    availability: 'Must be available to attend every day of the summer program (Two weekday afternoons, 3pm - 6pm, or Saturdays 10am - 3pm)'
+    availability: 'Must be available to attend every day of the summer program in June and July, Mon-Fri, 10am - 3pm'
   message:
     text: 'SUMMER 2017 Applications NOW OPEN!'